danielsegal02/peptideplanner/README.md

 ## Running the application:
 1. Open a terminal (i.e. powershell on windows)
 2. cd into the directory that has the repo cloned into it.
-3. run this command in the terminal to start the application: python MainWindow.pya
+3. Run this command in the terminal to start the application: python MainWindow.pya